Convert anything, at global scale.

 Why convert Xfig to M2TS?

-Convert to M2TS when preserving Blu-ray-compatible streams, keeping AVCHD camera masters, or maintaining a transport-stream-based workflow for authored media.
+Choose M2TS as target when preserving Blu-ray-compatible streams, keeping AVCHD camera masters, or maintaining a transport-stream-based workflow for authored media.

 What changes when converting Xfig to M2TS?